Lee R. Lambert, PMP

 Insurance, Monsanto, Sprint, Motorola, AT&T, CitiGroup, Nationwide Insurance, American

 Electric Power, Global Commerce Services, SAP Labs, Bechtel and National City Mortgage.

 use of the project management process and its associated tools and techniques.
-In
+He

-1981, he was a founding member of the five person team that formulated and implemented
+University and in 1981, he was a founding member of the five person team that formulated

-the Project Management Institute's (PMI) Project Management Professional (PMP )
+and implemented the Project Management Institute's (PMI)® Project Management Professional

 Mr. Lambert's consulting efforts have included four successful Enterprise-wide project

-creative, and effective common-sense-based learning facilitation style has been
+and effective common-sense-based learning facilitation style has been emphatically